runreflect/webpack-react-component-name/README.md

-Since we emit a `displayName` property value for each React component definition (critically, **not** every React component *instance*), using this plugin will result in a small increase to your production bundles.
+Since we emit a `displayName` property value for each React component definition (critically, **not** every React component *instance*), using this plugin will result in a small size increase to your production bundles.

 ## Installation